Alameda, California Therapists

 Patty Shirley - East Bay Christian Counseling Feeling worried, anxious, sad, angry or frustrated?
 Having relationship and communication issues?
 I am a LMFT and a Registered Addiction Specialist.
 Areas of treatment include substance / alcohol /pill...

 Mental health is a common chronic illness across California.
-Alameda residents have their own unique challenges.
+Alameda residents have their unique challenges.

 • Chronic Illness: HIV/AIDS continues to be a concern per a community health needs assessment (CHNA).
 Mental health services can help those who are sick learn to manage their chronic illness.
 These services can also help caregivers who may face compassion fatigue.

-• Obesity: The percent of adults who are obese is below the Healthy Alameda 2020 goal, but at 9%, and due to the growing epidemic nation-wide, this trend should be monitored and addressed.
+• Obesity: The percentage of adults who are obese is below the Healthy Alameda 2020 goal, but at 9%, and due to the growing epidemic nationwide, this trend should be monitored and addressed.
 Obesity can often lead to other health challenges.

 • Substance Abuse and Addiction: According to the CHNA, Alameda County has a higher rate of substance use and abuse than many other parts of California.
 While illegal drugs are a problem, alcohol is more readily available.
 Mental health services can help anyone who is affected by the illness of addiction.